experientials/build-template/Brain/Alpine/opencv/README.md

 ```

 **!!Important!!** The above compilation requires a lot of RAM space (if you are in diskless mode).
 If you don't have swap, extend the tmpfs size by running `mount -o remount,size=4G,noatime /`

+# Containarize the toolchain

+* The toolchain is containarized in (alexlyrakis/alpine_opencv_toolchain)(https://hub.docker.com/repository/docker/alexlyrakis/alpine_opencv_toolchain)
+* We can easily run it by executing `docker run --rm -it -v host/path/to/C++/:/subcognition --platform arm64  docker.io/alexlyrakis/subcognition_toolchain:latest /bin/bash`